Rabbitholes/cron-example/README.md

 * This sotlution also only records the msot recent execution in the logs.
 Appending to the logs would improve insight.
 However, logrotate is a tool that should be used to ensure that file doesn't get to large.
 *Lastly, this was done slapdash is a basic common example for cron.
 Ideally some of the variables are seperated into a config file.

+# Advanced
+**placeholder for configuration version and logrotate or atleast a link to that branch.**

 Cheers, Matt
 >